dward2/BME547/Assignments/heart_rate_sentinel_server_assignment.md

 Request that are unsuccessful (for example, when the input JSON is incorrect) should return a 400 (or other appropriate) status code.

-All the above routes should do input data validation, making sure that the appropriate keys in JSON inputs exist, and that the data types are correct.
+All the above routes should have input data validation making sure that the appropriate keys in JSON inputs exist and that the data types are correct.
 If the input is incorrect, a non-2xx status code should be returned.

-Also, the routes should return the appropriate status codes if a request asks for a patient that does not exist.
+Also, the routes should return the appropriate status codes if a request asks for a patient or attending physician that does not exist.
 It is not appropriate for data validation and error returns from your server be 500 "Internal Server Error" codes caused by exceptions raised by your server.
 You must handle exceptions and return a non-500 error code,